luisgerhorst/.emacs.d/README.md

 ## Installation

 First do `git clone https://github.com/luisgerhorst/.emacs.d.git ~/.emacs.d`.
-Then read the following before opening Emacs.

-### Local config
+Then read the following, you may skip some steps if you don't want to use this feature.

+-   __Local Config__

-Rename the file `customizations/my-private.el.template` to `customizations/my-private.el`.
+    Rename the file `customizations/my-private.el.template` to
+    `customizations/my-private.el`.
 You may also edit it to contain all desired values.
 The file will not be included in your git repository.

     Do the same for `customizations/my-machine-local.el.template`.
+Its
-Its for settings specific to your machine (e.g. settings that depend on your screen size).
+    for settings specific to your machine (e.g. settings that depend on your screen size).
 Git also ignores this file.

-### Python autocompletion
+-   __Python Autocompletion__

     The config is using the environments from `pyenv` (usually located in `~/.pyenv/versions`).
+See customize able variable
-See customizeable variable `jedi:environment-root` for current version used.
+    `jedi:environment-root` for current version used.
 Run `pyenv install VERSION` to install a specific version (preferably the one `jedi:environment-root` is set to) before opening any Python files.

-### Dired
+-   __Dired__

     `gls` (GNU-Version of `ls`) has to be in your `$PATH`.
 Do `brew install coreutils`.

-### Erlang
+If you want to use the default `ls` change `insert-directory-program` (is set in
+    `customizations/my-integration.el`).

+-   __Erlang__

     `erl` has to be in your `$PATH`.
 Do `brew install erlang`.

-### Done?
+-   __Interactive Spell on Mac OS X__

+    Install `aspell` with `brew install aspell`.
+Then install the dictionaries for the languages you need, [download]( ftp://ftp.gnu.org/gnu/aspell/dict/0index.html) and install them (see
+    README in downloaded folder, you may need `sudo` when doing `make install`).

+    Then `customize` the variable `ispell-dictionary`, set it to the dictionary you want to use (e.g. `de_DE` for German, run `ispell-change-dictionary` to see a list of available dictionaries and change the used on temporarily).

-Open Emacs, all required packages will be installed automatically which may take a while.
+Now open Emacs, all required packages will be installed automatically which may take a while.